Here, My Dear: Retrospect

 On February 15, 2008, Hip-O Select reissued Here, My Dear as a two-disc Expanded Edition including a song cut from the original album, "Ain't It Funny How Things Turn Around", which was remixed by funk legend Bootsy Collins.
 Disc two featured remastered and alternate versions of the songs from the album remixed by contemporary soul producers such as Salaam Remi, Questlove, Prince Paul, DJ Smash, Mocean Worker, and others.

 "It doesn't quite get you the first time," Jay Kay told Q. "And a lot of the songs are quite similarly paced.
 It's almost like the same song being subtly changed ten different ways.
 A lot of it, lyrically, is about the break-up of his relationship.
 There's a track called 'Anger', which is lyrically really brilliant; and there's a track called 'Time To Get It Together' using, I think, a marimba, and it's just dreamy and lovely.
 He was a deep man at the time, but I think the charlie was eating him up.
 It's all about struggling and fighting, and you can feel it."

+Anna Gordy stated in later years that "It's taken me a while, but I've come to appreciate every form of Marvin's music."